 The initial sample collection was done on Nov.
 3rd, 2014.
 The method of soot collection in distilled water has not been previously reported.
 We cannot account for any chemical modification of the soot during impingement with our current instrumental capabilities.
 A comparison of the size distributions of white pine during combustion and after renebulization showed a change in the particle size distribution.
 The flaming sample had a mode numberdensity diameter of 148 nm during the burn (interpolated from peak edges due to detector overload) and 55 nm upon nebulization.
-The smoldering stage sample similarly went from a mode diameter of 138 nm during the burn to 50 nm after nebulization.
+The smoldering stage sample similarly went from a mode diameter of 138 nm during the burn to 50

+- 235 nm after nebulization.
 In both cases, the mode diameter is reduced by a factor of ~2.7.
-However, it is not known if

-- 240 the optical properties of size-selected particles change due to this sampling process.
+However, it is not known if the optical properties of size-selected particles change due to this sampling process.
 Once soot was in solution, though, it did not display any change in size distribution over several weeks, which makes it a potentially viable method of sample storage.
 Chemical analysis would be needed to account for any chemical change, which was not available in this work.
-Future work will explicitly investigate how well this sampling method conserves the optical properties of size-selected soot.
-Since some aerosol properties change following impingement and nebulization, the - 245 state of soot in this work could be more reflective of fresh soot that has undergone cloud processing in the atmosphere (i.e. deliquescence followed by droplet evaporation).
+Future work will explicitly investigate how well this sampling method conserves the optical - 240 properties of size-selected soot.
+Since some aerosol properties change following impingement and nebulization, the state of soot in this work could be more reflective of fresh soot that has undergone cloud processing in the atmosphere (i.e. deliquescence followed by droplet evaporation).
 However, many important processes did not take place for these samples, including photochemical transformations.
-As such, results in this work will only be compared to literature observations of fresh soot. - Extinction, scattering, and absorption cross sections showed a decrease at higher wavelengths for measurements done several weeks apart (i.e. a different wavelength range at a different time).
+As such, results in this work will only be compared to literature observations of fresh soot.

+Extinction, scattering, and absorption cross sections showed a decrease at higher wavelengths for measurements done several weeks apart (i.e. a different wavelength range at a different time).
 Even at overlapping wavelengths, older samples had lower cross section values, resulting in an abrupt discontinuity at 580 nm (the boundary between the ranges of the two sets of mirrors used in this work).
-Even though the size distribution did not change over the course of several weeks, we attempted to attribute the decrease in optical values to either changes in chemical

-- 255 properties of the soot or to an experimental artifact.
+Even though the size distribution did not change over the course of several weeks, we attempted to attribute the decrease in optical values to either changes in chemical properties of the soot or to an experimental artifact.
 When measurements were done on the same day for both wavelength ranges, the abrupt change in the measured values was reduced for most runs; showing this discontinuity.
-The discontinuity could be a result of several factors, including extinction coefficient error, which is about 1.3-1.7 % (1s) and the run-to-run variability is similar (~2 %); variation in the particle concentration between runs, so the cross section error is just over 10 %; and actual changes in the sample.
-To adjust measurements performed on - 260 different days, a constant was derived from the difference in cross section values at 580 nm for each wavelength range.
-While values from 500-580 nm were kept the same, this constant was added or subtracted to the extinction and scattering cross section values 580-660 nm.
-The higher wavelength range was adjusted because it had poorer S/N due to lower mirror reflectivity.
-In all cases, the SSA did not change significantly due to adjusting the extinction and scattering values.
-Measurements were done several times at different days and the results are consistent.
+The discontinuity could be a result of several factors including extinction coefficient error is about 1.3-1.7 % (1s)

+and the run-to-run variability is similar (~2 %); variation in the particle concentration between runs, so the cross section error is just over 10 %.
+And it could be due to the actual changes in the sample.
+To adjust measurements performed on different days, a constant was derived from the difference in cross section values at 580 nm for each wavelength range.
+While values from 500-580 nm were kept the same, this constant was added or subtracted to cross section values 580-660 nm.
 In general, the cross sections of soot particles decreased with increasing wavelength.